 For the Commission on Crime Prevention and Criminal Justice, functional commission of the Economic and Social Council, the predominant method of approval is consensus.
-Therefore, rules from 6.3 to 7.5 included, are not in used for the functional commission.
+Therefore, rules from 6.3 to 7.5 included are not used in this commission.

-As soon as a draft resolution has been introduced and approved by the chairs, the committee shall discuss and adopt the introduced document following this procedure:
+As soon as a draft resolution has been introduced and approved by the Chairs, the committee shall discuss and adopt the introduced document following this procedure:

-- Delegations will be divided to their United Nations Regional Group based on which they will have to negotiate all draft resolutions. - Each group appoints two representatives; one responsible to introduce parts of the draft document, and another, responsible to express objections of any type its group may have.
-Objections can be expressed after individual clauses or series of clauses. - Then a series of informal negotiations between the delegations will begin in order to alleviate the newly appeared differences.
-Informal negotiations shall not exceed ten minutes, with extension only possible at the discretion of the chairs. - Those two steps shall be repeated as many times as necessary to reach consensus on the draft document.

-- Formatting issues can be automatically resolved by the chairs unless a delegation considers them to be of substantial nature. - The final document will then be put in front of the committee and the chairs will have to ask whether the room wishes to adopt it by consensus.
+- Delegations will be divided according to their United Nations Regional Group based on which they will have to negotiate all draft resolutions. - Each group appoints two representatives; one responsible for introducing parts of the draft document, and another responsible for expressing objections of any type its group may have.
+Objections can be expressed after individual clauses or series of clauses. - 3.
+Then a series of informal negotiations between the delegations will begin in order to alleviate the newly emerged differences.
+Informal negotiations shall not exceed ten minutes, with extension only possible at the discretion of the Chairs. - 4.
+Those two steps shall be repeated as many times as necessary to reach consensus on the draft document. - 5.
+Formatting issues can be automatically resolved by the Chairs unless a delegation considers them to be of substantial nature. - 6.
+The final document will then be put in front of the committee and the Chairs will have to ask whether the room wishes to adopt it by consensus.